chef-boneyard/chef-rfc/new/node_state_separation.md

 This method returns a list of all node URIs on the server and its semantics will be unchanged.

+### Core Chef Server Changes

+#### Nodes As Composed Objects

+The implementation of this will break up the node object into different objects for the current and desired state.
+This will imply a migration to the new code which will take existing node objects in a server and will break them up into the new current and desired objects in the database.

+The ACLs on the node will also be composed of the ACLs on the underlying current and desired objects.
+As part of the data migration on the server upgrade the ACLs on the node objects will be copied to both the desired and the current state (preserving the default behavior that nodes may update their own desired state).
+The ACLs on the composed endpoints (e.g. `GET /nodes/:name`) will be composed of the ACLs on the underlying desired and current state and will require both of those to be allowed for the operation to succeed.
+There will be no support for getting partial results back if the client has only partial permissions to the node components.

 ### Core Chef Client Changes

 #### Node Retrieval